-(i) Remuneration and reward strategies are set at levels that enable the Bank to attract, motivate and retain employees with the skills required to efficiently manage the operations and growth of the business;

-(ii) Performance goals are aligned to shareholders' interests and ensures that the Board makes prudent decisions in deploying the Bank's resources t generate sustainable growth;

-(iii) The Bank's performance-based incentive programs are aligned to individual performance and the overall performance of the Bank.
-This approac drives a high-performance culture that rewards individual contributions and the achievement of husiness results that enhance shareholder value
+- Remuneration and reward strategies are set at levels that enable the Bank attract. (i) motivate and retain employees with the skills required to efficiently manage the operations and growth of the business; - (ii) Performance goals are aligned to shareholders' interests and ensures that the Board makes prudent decisions in deploying the Bank's resources to generate sustainable growth; - (iii) The Bank's performance-based incentive programs are aligned to individual performance and the overall performance of the Bank.
+This approach drives a high performance culture that rewards individual contributions and the achievement of business results that enhance shareholder value.

-The Bank is compliant with the provisions of the Pension Reform Act, 2014 (the Act) and continues to meet its statutory obligations to its employees as provided in the Act.
+The Bank is in compliance with the provisions of the Pension Reform Act.
+2014 (the Act) and continues to meet its statutory obligations to all employees as provided in the Act.

-Shareholders' Complaints Management Policy
+(f) Shareholders' Complaints Management Policy